 If the answer is “Yes”, please provide information on the financial intelligence unit established in your country.

+[agreed]

 Has your country implemented measures to detect and monitor the movement of cash and appropriate negotiable instruments across its borders (art.
 7, para.
 2)?